raminmohammadi/MLOps/Labs/Github_Labs/GitHub_Actions_GCP_Lab_beginner/README.md

 The provided project includes a simple machine learning model (RandomForestClassifier) trained on the Iris dataset.
 Your focus will be on setting up the cloud environment and automating the workflow using GitHub Actions.

-You can watch the video toturial for this lab on our channel [video](https://youtu.be/H6D27FFh6D4)
+You can watch the video tutorial for this lab on our channel [video](https://youtu.be/H6D27FFh6D4)

 ## Learning Objectives
 By completing this lab, you will: